 How You Can Help

-- Rake leaves into the treebox space the weekend before your street’s collection weeks.
+- Rake leaves into the treebox space the Sunday before your street’s collection weeks.

 - Please – leaves only!
 Tree limbs, bricks, dirt, rocks, etc., will damage the equipment and delay collections.

 - Prevent fires, parking problems and possible flooding by placing leaves in the treebox space, not in the street.
 When it rains, leaves will block the storm drain and cause flooding.

-- Holiday trees and greenery will be picked up between December 28 and January 10.
+- Holiday trees and greenery will be picked up from January 13 to February 2.
 Please do not put the trees in plastic or cloth bags.
-Trees collected between December 28 and January 10 will be chipped and composted.
+Trees collected through February 2 (and those brought to the Fort Totten and Benning Road transfer stations) will be chipped and composted.

 - Any trees not collected by February 2 will be picked up as space in the trash trucks allow over the following weeks.